What age do you consider to be a senior?

 Phoenixville is becoming more popular and with that comes more people and more cars.
 We’re all understandably frustrated by the increased congestion in town, and the seemingly diminishing parking spaces.
 But, the town is addressing it — a parking authority has been established.
 Go to the Directions section for details.

-Why is your Oscar party for members only?
+Why is your party on the night of the Academy Awards for members only?

 Our membership program has been a crucial way for us to build relationships with our patrons, and to generate contributions that sustain the day-to-day operation of the theatre.
 The theatre is owned and operated by a non-profit corporation, The Association for the Colonial Theatre, and fundraising, whether through membership, our annual appeal, or grant applications, is critical to our sustainability and growth.

 Inherent in all membership programs are member perks or privileges.
 Ours include free movie passes, discounted film tickets, and free refills on popcorn and soda.
-Most organizations also offer an annual member party, and after much discussion, we decided that our Oscar party was the ideal event to serve as our member party.
+Most organizations also offer an annual member party, and after much discussion, we decided that our party on academy Awards night was the ideal event to serve as our member party.

 What are your plans for the continued restoration and renovation of the existing theatre and 225 Bridge Street?